 Listen Up Or Lose Out

 Although people generally spend about 50 percent more time listening than speaking, the average listener misses more than he or she takes in – about two-thirds of any spoken message.
 That’s the unnerving findings of Robert Bolton, PH.
-D. and Dorothy Grover Bolton, ED.M., authors of the new book, Listen Up or Lose Out.
+D. and Dorothy Grover Bolton, ED.M., authors of the book, Listen Up or Lose Out.

 “Listening is not only the skill that lets you into the other person’s world; it is also the single most powerful move you can make to keep the conversation constructive” – Douglas Stone, Bruce Patton and Sheila Heen.